douglasduteil/isparta/README.md

 }
 ```

-But can customize the 6to5 options thanks to my [fork](https://github.com/douglasduteil/karma-coverage/tree/next)
+But can customize the babel options thanks to my [fork](https://github.com/douglasduteil/karma-coverage/tree/next)

 ```js